Katie Snow

 Recent publication: Violent discharges: the French breast in British revolutionary era caricature in Women's History Review (September 2020)

-My PhD thesis, 'Satirising the breast: representations of trangressive femininity in late eighteenth-century British caricature,' investigates satirical images of the female breast.
+My PhD thesis, 'Satirising the breast: representations of trangressive femininity in late eighteenth-century British caricature,' investigated satirical images of breasts.

-Situated within the medical humanities, my research draws upon a wide cultural body of work - medical texts, diaries, letters, magazines, poetry, and novels in addition to satirical and pornographic prints.
+Situated within the medical humanities, my research draws upon a wide body of work - medical texts, anatomical illustrations, diaries, letters, and magazines, in addition to satirical and pornographic prints.

 Key interests:

-- The relationship between representation, experience and embodiment
+• The relationship between artistic representation, social experience and embodiment

-- Transgressive maternal behaviour: ambivalence, rejection, violence and infanticide (and the pathologising of these)
+• Transgressive maternal behaviour: ambivalence, rejection, violence and infanticide